Hitha-S4/WatsonX-Challenge/README.md

 ## Solution Section
 To-be process (with Agentic AI)
 •	AI agents automatically analyze project requirements, breaking them into EPICs and stories.

 •	EPICs and stories are created directly in Jira by the agents, with comprehensive descriptions and metadata added automatically.

 •	AI agents allocate tasks to team members by assessing their skills, expertise, and availability, ensuring balanced workloads.

 •	Sprint planning is automated, with AI agents defining sprint goals, calculating sprint durations, and distributing stories evenly across sprints.

 •	Dynamic recalibration is enabled, allowing the system to revisit task estimates and assignments based on real-time updates.

 •	Team members receive tasks tailored to their strengths and workload, with clear sprint objectives and timelines.

 ## Business value statement
 ###	Persona A – Project Manager	•	Gains significant time savings by automating repetitive project planning tasks.

 •	Improves resource utilization and team productivity through optimized task allocation.

 •	Reduces errors and inefficiencies in sprint planning, resulting in smoother project execution.

 •	Enables better focus on strategic decision-making and higher-level planning.

 ###	Persona B – Team Member
 •	Experiences fair and efficient task allocation that aligns with their skills and expertise.

-•	Avoids burnout with balanced workload distribution.
+•	Avoids burnout with balanced workload distribution./

 •	Gains clarity on sprint goals, making it easier to track progress and achieve outcomes.

 •	Feels more engaged and valued, contributing to overall team morale and productivity.